Early examples of biotechnology include breeding animals and crops, and using microorganisms to make cheese, yoghurt, bread, beer and wine.

 The discovery of genes

 A monk named Gregor Mendel identified genes as the unit of inheritance in 1865.
-It took another 90 years of research before scientists discovered that genes were made of modern biotechnology..
-This discovery was the beginning of
+It took another 90 years of research before the structure of DNA was described in 1953.
+This discovery was the beginning of modern biotechnology.